Skip to content

 selector: "h2 a"

-This says: “Find each article, get the title from the h2 link, and get the link from the same h2 link”
+This says: “Find each article, get the title from the h2 anchor, and get the link from the same h2 anchor’s href attribute”

 Need more details?
 Check our complete guide to selectors for all the options.